 Currently, my day job is as a GNSS engineer at GMV.
 My main duties are the development of GNSS receivers and signal simulators for the GPS and Galileo systems.
-The work shown in this webpage has been made as an Independent Researcher, completely independently from my tasks at GMV.
+The work shown in this webpage has been made as an Independent Researcher, completely separate from my tasks at GMV.
 Thus, opinions given here are mine and not my employers’.

 A718 425B BA6A 583A D151 EEC3 DB53 0987 B942 99D2